tra-versed/Cyclistic-Bikeshare-Analysis/README.md

 The queried data was then transferred to Tableau for visualization.

 ## Conclusions
 1. As seen below, the majority of Cyclistic bike trips in 2023 were done by members, with casual riders represented in 35% of the trips.
+This is important to consider for each of the following visualizations, as the quantity of member trips significantly outnumbered that of casual trips.

 <kbd>![Rider Type Distribution](https://github.com/user-attachments/assets/fe390d23-658e-425f-979c-b493444c1a09)</kbd>